-In middle June, these clusters bedeck the southern sky around midnight (1 a.m. daylight saving time).
-Keep in mind that all the stars (and star clusters) return to the same place in the sky some 4 minutes earlier with each passing day, or 2 hours earlier with each passing month.
-Therefore, M6 and M7 appear highest up in the sky at about 10 p.m.
+Consequently, in mid-June, these clusters bedeck the sky around midnight (1 a.m. daylight saving time in the U.S.).
+Keep in mind that all the stars (and star clusters) return to the same place in the sky some four minutes earlier with each passing day, or two hours earlier with each passing month.
+Therefore, M6 and M7 appear highest in the sky at about 10 p.m.
 (11 p.m. daylight saving time) in mid-July, and 8 p.m.
 (9 p.m. daylight saving time) in mid-August.

-M6 and M7 science.
-Though the M6 Butterfly Cluster and the M7 Ptolemy’s Cluster appear close together on the sky’s dome, they are actually far apart in space.
-M6 is thought to be about 1,600 light-years away and shines at magnitude 4.2.
-M7 is about half that far, at 800 light-years.
-Thus the clusters are not related to each other, but only appear near each other along our line of sight.
+Even though M6 (Butterfly Cluster) and M7 (Ptolemy’s Cluster) appear close together on the sky’s dome, they are far apart in space.
+M6 is about 1,600 light-years away and shines at magnitude 4.2.
+M7 is about 980 light-years and shines at magnitude 3.3.
+So, the clusters are not related to each other, but only appear near each other along our line of sight.

-M6 and M7 reside near the galactic equator, the region on the sky’s dome where star clusters, star clouds and nebulae most abound.
-Once you find M6 and M7, try locating other deep-sky binocular doubles, such as M8 and M20, and M16 and M17.
+M6 and M7 reside near the galactic equator, the region on the sky’s dome rich with star clusters, star clouds, and nebulae.
+Once you find M6 and M7, try locating other deep-sky binocular doubles, such as M8 and M20.
+Also check out M16 and M17.
 Unlike M6 and M7, which reside within the Orion spiral arm of the Milky Way galaxy, these deep-sky wonders loom farther away, in the next spiral arm inward, the Sagittarius arm.
 Also, M6 and M7 are established open star clusters.
 But M8 and M20, and M16 and M17, are nebula where stars are forming.